Medicare.gov

 Description

-E-visits are non-face-to-face communications you can have with your doctor or other health care provider without going to their office.
-To start an e-visit, you'll use an online patient portal.
-E-visits are different than virtual check-ins and telehealth
+E-visits are non-face-to-face communications you have with your doctor or other health care provider using an online patient portal (instead of going to their office).

 Coverage details